ekeneolise77-oss/churn_prediction/README.md

 3. Download the dataset (e.g., telco_customer_churn.csv) and place it in the data/ directory.

 ## Usage
-1. Train the model:
+1. Train the model
-+ Run the Jupyter Notebook model_training.ipynb to preprocess data, train the model, and evaluate performance.

-2. Launch the dashboard:
+2. Launch the dashboard
 + Use Streamlit to run the interactive dashboard

 ## Explore insights: